foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 After extracting coefficients in numpy array objects and defining Qm.n format for data, define MLI structures for kernels and export the quantized data.

 Consider a static allocation of data.
-To extract weights, you may make pre-processor quantize data for you in compile-time by wrapping each coefficient into some macro.
+To extract weights, you may make pre-processor quantize data for you in compile-time by wrapping each coefficient into macro function.
 It is slower and uses more memory resources of your machine for compilation, but it is worth if the model is not so big.

 .. code:: c++